sheepla/rofi-themes/README.md

 cp rofi-themes/themes/* ~/.config/rofi/themes
 ```

-2. Launch `rofi-theme-selecter &` and select a theme what you want to set.
+2. Launch `rofi-theme-selector &` and select a theme what you want to set.
 3. `Alt-A` to accept a theme.

 <h2 align="center">Themes</h2>